E. W. Scripps School of Journalism

-The E. W. Scripps School of Journalism is part of the Scripps College of Communication at Ohio University.
-Founded in 1924, the school has been recognized by The Associated Press and U.S. News & World Report for excellence in instruction and research in the fields of journalism and mass communications.
-The program was recently recognized as a Center of Excellence by the Ohio Board of Regents, and has attracted more than $54 million in grants, awards and investments.
+The E. W. Scripps School of Journalism is the namesake school of the Scripps College of Communication at Ohio University seated in the Schoonover Center for Communication.
+Founded in 1924, the school has been recognized by the Associated Press and U.S. News & World Report for excellence in instruction and research in the fields of journalism and mass communications.
+The program has attracted more than $54 million in grants, awards, and investments.
 The School of Journalism is accredited by the Association for Education in Journalism and Mass Communication.

-The school's current director as of March 2020, Edith Dashiell, joined OHIO in 1992.
+In 2013, the school relocated into the former Baker University Center building which was renovated to be the centerpiece of the Scripps College of Communication.
+The refurbished building features the latest in comms instruction technology and is designed in the form of a large news agency.
+The school's current director as of March 2020, Edith Dashiell, joined Ohio University in 1992.

 Degree Programs

 Undergraduate

 The new curriculum at the school features two tracks in the Bachelor of Science, Journalism degree: